agnellogeorgedsouza/wordpresslms/wordpressElearning/wp-content/plugins/smart-slider-3/readme.txt

 * **Layers** - Build unique design with 6 varied layers: Image, Heading, Text, Button, Vimeo, YouTube
 * **Font and Style manager system** - Change easily all the details that really matter in typography and style.
 * **Sample sliders** - [4 sliders](http://smartslider3.com/tag/free) to start

+#### Testimonials

+> *"If you need to create sliders or want a single image with subtle animations on your website Smart Slider 3 provides the solution, no matter what you want to accomplish.
+I can heartily recommend the free version.
+It already provides more functionality than any other slider plugin – even many premium ones." - Daniel Pataki - [premium.wpmudev.org](https://premium.wpmudev.org/blog/smart-slider-3/)*

+> *"Having tried more than a few WordPress slider plugins, both free and paid, I can honestly say that this is one of the best that I’ve ever tested...
+If you’re looking for a slider plugin for your WordPress website that will get you up and running quickly, but also has features that you can grow into, look no further." - Daryn Collier - [wpkube.com](http://www.wpkube.com/how-to-create-beautiful-slides-for-your-wordpress-website-with-smart-slider-3/)*

+> *"Since Smart Slider is free to use, I do not have to really stress how good a plugin it is because you can download it yourself and see for yourself.
+I highly recommend you all do this." - Kevin Muldoon - [kevinmuldoon.com](http://www.kevinmuldoon.com/smart-slider-review/)*

+> *"This is a beautifully designed slider plugin with a very high level of polish to it, the admin area of it is great and very easy to use.
+This plugin can be used for much more than a simple slider – being able to create whole sections of your website." - Oliver Dale - [wplift.com](http://wplift.com/smart-slider-animated-slider-plugin)*

+> *"Taking all this into consideration we can safely say that Smart Slider 3 is one of the top WordPress slider plugins around and should definitely be taken into consideration when choosing the next slider plugin to implement on your WordPress site." - Mark Zahra - [wpmayor.com](http://www.wpmayor.com/smart-slider-3/)*

+> *"I was actually blown away by the features and quality of the Smart Slider.
+They took an interesting approach with their sales model by letting you try the slider for free and then offering license options with more options and pre-built sliders for once you’re hooked on the product." - WD&S - [webdesignandsuch.com](http://webdesignandsuch.com/smart-slider-free-alternative-to-wordpress-revolution-layer-sliders/)*

 #### Features:
 * Slider creation with 3 presets: Default, Thumbnail - horizontal and Caption